The following Statement was made on Monday 18 May in the House of Commons.

 Turning to the R number, can the Minister guarantee that every easing of restrictions—such as asking children to return to school—is accompanied by a government statement on the expected impact on the R number and the underlying prevalence of the infection?
 If the R number rises to be greater than one in a region or local area, how will the Government deal with that?

 Finally, I want to be clear that we on these Benches are desperate for the Government to succeed in beating this virus.
-We will and have supported the Government.
+We will support and have supported the Government.
 In return, we expect transparency, as everyone does.
 Let us see the science.
 Give us clarity about what people are expected to do, truthfulness when things go wrong, as they inevitably will, accurate communication on all occasions and regular accountability to Parliament.
 We deserve no less.

 My Lords, I thank the Minister for the Statement.
 The ONS statistics this morning showed that over 44,000 people have lost their lives, with the Financial Times estimating that the total figure is now well over 60,000 when a percentage of excess deaths is taken into account.
 From these Benches, we send our sympathies to all bereaved families and friends, and our thanks and support to the amazing front-line staff in the NHS, social care and community sector, and to others in key roles working to save lives and keep people safe.